-You’ll also want to make sure your baby has a proper latch.
+You’ll also want to make sure your baby has a proper latch to avoid lipstick nipple.
 If not, you may get open sores on top of the general soreness.
 Make sure to use your hospital’s lactation specialist for tips and advice on a good latch for baby.

 I was shocked to realize just how much of the breast baby should be latched onto for optimal nursing!

 If you’re still sore after a week of exclusively breastfeeding, talk to your baby’s pediatrician at their 2-week appointment to make sure baby doesn’t have a tongue-tie or misplaced jaw.